|

 assignments

-will be a model for your partner and visa versa.
-Weekly sketch book
+a model for your partner and visa versa.
+Weekly sketch book assignments

 Lesson 9: Drawing with detail, add pattern,